Smoothed Differential Privacy: Smoothed DP as a Measure of Privacy

+Our result indicates that the neural networks without quantized parameters are not private without additive noise (\emph{e.g.,} Gaussian or Laplacian noise).
 We use the sampling-average (Algorithm~\ref{algo:MA}) algorithm as the standard algorithm for continuous mechanisms.
 Because sampling-average can be treated as {\SHa} plus an average step, sampling-average is non-private also means {\SHa} with continuous support is also non-private according to the post-processing property of smoothed DP.